mmisw/orr-ont/DEPLOYMENT.md

 ### Making your ORR instance visible to the world

-Currently this consists of exposing port 80 (or whatever the host port defined under the `httpd` option in `docker-run`).
+Currently this consists of exposing port 80 (as indicated under the `httpd` option in `docker-run`).
 Check with your sysadmin.

 > This part is still WiP particularly regarding HTTPS (port 443; certificates, etc.)